Izziboi/Food_Drug_Prediction/README.md

 ![fig3](https://user-images.githubusercontent.com/44449730/157499401-9fe04a5f-897c-4402-9229-4722f6aee860.JPG)

-**- list_diffs():** This function takes the element-wise differences between any new dataset of a substance and all the existing averaged datasets from the database.
+- **list_diffs():** This function takes the element-wise differences between any new dataset of a substance and all the existing averaged datasets from the database.
 The intention is to see how close these differences are to zero.
 If the new dataset is exactly of equal values with any dataset in the list of lists, then the resulting difference dataset would come down to zeros.<br>
 Thereafter, a threshold of 100 was used to take the element-wise difference of all these values again.
 By so doing, the closer the values are to 100, the more likely that substance is to be predicted.
 Finally their absolute values were taken.<br>
 **Note: The value of the threshold can be changed at will.**<br>
 It takes:<br>